2018 Major League Baseball postseason

 The 2018 Major League Baseball postseason was the playoff tournament of Major League Baseball for the 2018 season.
-The winners of the League Division Series would move on to the League Championship Series to determine the pennant winners that face each other in the World Series.
+The winners of the Division Series would move on to the League Championship Series to determine the pennant winners that face each other in the World Series.

 In the American League, the Boston Red Sox and Cleveland Indians made their third straight appearances, the Houston Astros and New York Yankees made their second straight appearances, and the Oakland Athletics made their fourth appearance in the past seven years.
 This postseason was notable for being the first in which the American League had three teams that won at least 100 games or more in the regular season.

 In the National League, the Los Angeles Dodgers made their sixth straight postseason appearance, the Colorado Rockies made their second straight appearance, the Chicago Cubs made their fourth straight appearance, the Atlanta Braves made their first appearance since 2013, and the Milwaukee Brewers made their first appearance since 2011.
+This was the first of seven consecutive postseason appearances for the Braves.

 The postseason began on October 2, and ended on October 28, with the Red Sox defeating the Dodgers in five games in the 2018 World Series.
 It was the ninth title won by the Red Sox organization, tying the Oakland Athletics for the third most World Series championships.